Global Health Major

 Global Health Special Topics electives:

-Students will be required to take a minimum of two Special Topics electives taught by Global Health faculty members.
-The purpose of the special topics electives is to provide students with additional depth in the current topics in the field of Global Health through building on concepts and challenging assumptions introduced in GH 100 - Introduction to Global Health and expanding knowledge and critical thinking skills on topics such as but not limited to Novel Coronavirus, Population Health, The HIV/AIDS Pandemic, War and Health, Global Violence and Health, and Global Perspectives on Reproductive Health.
+Students are required to take a minimum of two Special Topics electives taught by Global Health faculty members.
+The purpose of the special topics electives is to provide students with additional depth in the current topics in the field of Global Health through building on concepts and challenging assumptions introduced in GH 100 - Introduction to Global Health and expanding knowledge and critical thinking skills.
+Special topics course options are shared with students prior to enrollment for upcoming semester.
+Contact the Global Health office for more details.

 Language and Culture Requirement